Mr. Tushaar Gautam, CEO – Indian Businesses, Sheela Foam Ltd.

 Q What are the top 3 priority areas that the industry should work on immediately?

-Gone are the days of oblivious consumerism based attitude.
+Gone are the days of oblivious consumerism-based attitudes.
 Today it’s cool to talk about health and wellbeing, the importance of sleep and the critical impact sleep products like mattresses have on the same.
 Consumers are becoming increasingly receptive to useful information.
-Hence it is essential that we pay special attention to the marketing communication style and revamp it to make our customers well informed, thus helping them choose the right products.
+Hence we must pay special attention to the marketing communication style and revamp it to make our customers well-informed, thus helping them choose the right products.

 Good service!
 Never lost its charm, never will.
 Then again it has to be consistently good and accessible through all the stages, from genuine assistance in choosing the right products and delivery, to post-purchase periodic maintenance and D2C model support.

 E-revolution is here to change everything.
-To adapt and respond in an innovative manner is the need of the hour for the industry.
+To adapt and respond innovatively is the need of the hour for the industry.
 We ought to offer an immaculate online and offline buying experience by using the omnichannel.
-In fact, an omnichannel strategy that is coherent with the brands and retailers’ goals could be a true game changer.
+An omnichannel strategy that is coherent with the brand’s and retailers’ goals could be a true game changer.

 Q If there is one thing that we need to preserve from our legacy – from the first-gen leaders and pioneers of the industry- what should that be?

 Lastly, “adapting to the future” has been an evergreen trend in the mattress industry.
-Even today, paving the way for the next generation consumer by crafting innovative products through technology and sensitivity is pivotal.
+Even today, paving the way for the next generation of consumers by crafting innovative products through technology and sensitivity is pivotal.

 Q Are we ready for understanding the complexity and demands of the next-gen customer?

 Yes.
-Surprisingly, it is the other way round.
+Surprisingly, it is the other way around.
 The pandemic accelerated the changes that were already brewing below the surface.
-Covid-19 disrupted economies and societies on both, micro and macro level, transforming people’s lifestyle and the subsequent purchasing behaviour to a great extent.
-Now, consumers make more thorough inquiries pre-purchase and also go over and above to explore their options, thanks to the all reigning internet.
+Covid-19 disrupted economies and societies on both, micro and macro levels, transforming people’s lifestyle and subsequent purchasing behaviour to a great extent.
+Now, consumers make more thorough inquiries pre-purchase and also go over and above to explore their options, thanks to the all-reigning internet.

 Q Does India have what it takes – in backward integration, supply chain strengths, indigenous self-sufficiency, aspirational bravery – to be on the global map?

 In any industry, it is the market that proves as the central motivational force.
 All the recent reports and trends point towards a promising sleep product market taking shape in India.
-Besides, the obstacles faced during early stages of the pandemic made the industry look inwards for solutions and serves as an evidence that if we collectively strive, we can attain some level of self sufficiency and supply chain strengths.
-Yet it’ll take much cooperation and investment on part of all stakeholders.
+Besides, the obstacles faced during the early stages of the pandemic made the industry look inward for solutions and serve as evidence that if we collectively strive, we can attain some level of self-sufficiency and supply chain strengths.
+Yet it’ll take much cooperation and investment on the part of all stakeholders.

 Q What will last, and what will fade – after the pandemic subsides – in terms of customer behaviour and digital disruption?